GMC Account Suspended? 5 Reasons & Fixes

 Poor design signals:

-• Site looks unprofessional or outdated
+• Site looks unprofessional or like a template with no customization

-• Excessive pop-ups
+• Excessive pop-ups that block content

 • Difficult navigation